 1. Keep the Noise Down

 Many people visit hot springs as a way to reduce stress and relax.
 Be respectful of this by keeping the noise down, don’t blast music on your phone or portable speakers (unless you’re alone), and be aware of the people around you.
 While it’s fine and completely reasonable to chat and socialize with friends or other visitors in the hot springs, use your best judgment by having an awareness of the space and energy levels.
 If things are quiet, help to keep them that way.

 It’s never fun to have your day at the hot springs ruined by a rowdy group, nor is it a good idea to be that guy or girl anyway.
-Bottom line: be kind and respectful.
+Bottom line: be kind, respectful, and considerate.